 The little long sleeve shirts they have for the baby are all you need clothes-wise.
 They make for easy changing and don’t rub on their umbilical cord stump.
 Save those adorable outfits for when they get home.

 And whether you are breastfeeding or bottle-feeding right away, they have all the supplies needed for that.
-The hospital blankets work fine for burping the baby, so extra cloths aren’t necessary.
-They make it very easy for you to focus on bonding with your baby.
+The hospital blankets work fine for burping the baby, so extra burp cloths aren’t necessary.
+They make it easy for you to focus on bonding with your baby.

 1. Going home outfit